coverclock/coverclock/README.md

 Due perhaps to his broad skill set, John has been described by former managers as "a renaissance man" and as "unfocused".

+# Personal

+John lives in the Denver Colorado metro area with his long-time spousal unit and serves as a domestic servant to several beloved feline overlords.

 # Links

 Contact: <mailto:coverclock@diag.com>